MorrisMA/M65C02A/README.md

 position independence of IP-relative branches and jumps is not required, then the absolute address branches and jumps provide greater performance.

-    (Note: the M65C02A supports the eight 6502/65C02 branch instructions which perform true/false tests of the four ALU flags.
+    (Note: The M65C02A supports the eight 6502/65C02 branch instructions which perform true/false tests of the four ALU flags.
 When prefixed by SIZ, the eight branch instructions support additional tests of the ALU flags which support both signed and unsiged comparisons.
 The four signed conditional